azelcer/takyaq/README.md

 poetry install --with qt
 ```

-So far, the following extras are available:
- - PyQt example

 Takyaq also includes a mock Piezo and Camera module for testing and development.

 Takyaq uses a number of open source projects to work properly:

 - [NumPy] - For efficient scientific computing